JaspSG/2001-Algorithms/README.md

 2. BruteForceAlgo.java: Stores the required programming logic for Brute Force Algorithm.
 3. KMPAlgo.java: Stores the required programming logic for Brute Force Algorithm.
 3. BoyerMoore.java: Stores the required programming logic for Brute Force Algorithm.
-4. newalgo.java: Stores the required programming logic for an algorithm that our group implemented / improved on.
+4. newalgo.java: (Extra Algorithm Implemented) Stores the required programming logic for an algorithm that our group implemented / improved on.
 5. test.fna and graph.fna: Stores the test files.